automl/NASLib/README.md

 [![Build Status](https://travis-ci.com/automl/NASLib.svg?branch=master)](https://travis-ci.com/automl/NASLib)
 [![codecov](https://codecov.io/gh/automl/NASLib/branch/master/graph/badge.svg?token=RNqATqVvnV)](https://codecov.io/gh/automl/NASLib)

 NASLib is a Neural Architecture Search (NAS) library.
-Its purpose is to facilitate NAS research for the community by providing interfaces to several state-of-the-art NAS search spaces
+Its purpose is to facilitate NAS research for the community by providing interfaces to several state-of-the-art NAS search spaces.

 > :warning: **This library is under construction** and there is no official release yet.
 Feel
 > free to play around and have a look but be aware that the *APIs will be changed* until we have a first release.

-> :warning: The readme and code for [How Powerful are Performance Predictors in Neural Architecture Search?](https://arxiv.org/abs/2104.01177) will be released very soon!

 It is designed to be modular, extensible and easy to use.